studiawan/llm-forensic-timeline/README.md

    `pip install openai`

+4. Open dataset repository on [Zenodo](https://zenodo.org/records/15493424)

-4. Download `scenario-1.zip` and unzip it
+5. Download `scenario-1.zip` and unzip it

-5. Copy all files from `scenario-1/timeline/events` directory to `dataset/event-summarization` directory
+6. Copy all files from `scenario-1/timeline/events` directory to `dataset/event-summarization` directory

 # How to run